louisesykes198/The_Christmas_Quiz/README.md

 The text colours are largely black and white to contrast with the red background, with some tweaks to match the green button styles.
 All fonts were sourced through [Google Fonts](https://fonts.google.com/) The font that I've selected for my website is simple, modern, and extremely readable; it's meant to communicate both professionalism and warmth.
-The headlines' bold, Playfair Display font draws attention without being unduly harsh, and nicely balanced.
+The headlines' bold, Mountains of Christmas font draws attention without being unduly harsh, and nicely balanced.

 ![image](docs/Typography-image.png)